Kieran Culkin: 1988–1995: Early work

 Culkin was raised as a performer and started acting at the age of two.
 Some of his earliest memories involve being led by his father's hand into Central Park and posing for headshots.
 His career began when a stage manager who worked for the Light Opera of Manhattan, an off-Broadway repertory theatre, heard the company needed some children for their productions.
 The manager relayed the message to Culkin's parents, who offered their children with no hesitation.
 Culkin started auditioning for roles with his older siblings when he was six years old.
 His first professional gig was through a television commercial based on learning disabilities; he was repeatedly berated by the unnamed director in a failed attempt to make him method act.

 At age seven, Culkin made his feature film debut as Fuller McCallister, the youngest cousin of the protagonist Kevin McCallister (played by his brother Macaulay), in the Christmas comedy Home Alone (1990).
 He had "no idea" what the film was about while he was filming; the only notes he received from the filmmakers was, "Drink this Coke, wear the glasses, say the thing you memorized, look cute, and go home."
 Devin Ratray, who played Buzz McCallister, successfully convinced Culkin to believe that the film was actually about his character.
 Home Alone was originally met with mixed-to-positive reviews from critics.
 Culkin's small role was deemed memorable for its Pepsi product placement and bedwetting tendencies.
-Home Alone later became the second highest-grossing Christmas film of all time, and was hailed as a Christmas classic.
+Home Alone later became the second-highest-grossing Christmas film of all time, and was hailed as a Christmas classic.

 In 1991, Culkin had minor roles in the romantic comedies Only the Lonely, which received mixed reviews, and Father of the Bride, which earned positive reviews.
 He was nominated for a Young Artist Award for Best Young Actor Co-Starring in a Motion Picture for his performance in the latter.
-Culkin reprised his role as Fuller McCallister in Home Alone 2: Lost in New York (1992), the poorly received sequel to Home Alone.
+Culkin reprised his role as Fuller McCallister in Home Alone 2: Lost in New York (1992), the sequel to Home Alone.
 His later appearances in Nowhere to Run (1993), My Summer Story (1994), and Father of the Bride Part II (1995) also received negative-to-mixed reviews.